STONEY GROUND

 PROJECT BACKGROUND

-VA joined the project team when Corwil Architects had already developed a site plan and preliminary building space program.
-The preliminary site layout configuration was already approved by TRG and VIHA, but no hydrology or civil engineer had been selected yet for defining how the stormwater design would affect this layout and the open space program to service the buildings.
-The early building concepts shown here were later modified since VIHA decided to opt for a more traditional type of architecture.
+VA joined the project after Corwil Architects had prepared a site plan and preliminary building program, already approved by TRG and VIHA.
+At that stage, no hydrology or civil engineer had been engaged to determine how stormwater design would influence the layout and open space.
+The initial building concepts shown here were later revised when VIHA chose a more traditional architectural approach.

 CONCEPT DESIGN